microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-phone-number.md

 ![Image showing a phone number with tenants with one or more application instances](images/communications-app-tenant.PNG)

-## Register a bot
+## Prerequisite - Register a bot
-Follow the instructions to [register a calling bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
+To get started, follow the instructions to [register a calling bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 You’ll need config values such as bot ID, Microsoft app ID, and Microsoft app password to use in your code.

 Add the following permissions to your bot.
 A tenant admin needs to consent to these permissions as well: